julioldg/CheatSheets/README.md

 # CheatSheets
-Different Cheatsheets from a variety of programming lenguage I'll be gratefull if you collaborate adding a cheatsheet
+Different Cheatsheets from a variety of programming languages.
+I'll be gratefull if you collaborate adding a cheatsheet